simonmichael/hledger/site/docs.md

 ## Introduction

 ### What is hledger?

-An enhanced, well-documented rewrite of the original plain text accounting tool.\
+An enhanced, well-documented reimplementation of plain text accounting.\
 **[hledger intro](http://hledger.org)**

-### What is Plain Text Accounting?
+### What is plain text accounting?

-Using plain text data formats and modular free software tools for robust, efficient accounting.
+Using plain text data formats and version control for robust, transparent accounting.\
-More docs for all ledger-likes at:\
 **[plaintextaccounting.org](http://plaintextaccounting.org)**

-### What is Accounting?
+### What is accounting?

 Tracking your use of valuable commodities, such as money or time, for increased awareness and effectiveness.\
 **[Selected accounting links](http://github.com/simonmichael/hledger/wiki/more-docs)**